QuantEcon/lecture-python.myst/lectures/newton_method.md

 c = jnp.ones(dim)
 ```

-Here's the same demand function using `jax.numpy`:
+Here is essentially the same demand function we applied before, but now using `jax.numpy` for the calculations.

 ```{code-cell} python3
 def e(p, A, b, c):